 Most practitioners recommend waiting at least six to eight weeks after you’ve stopped breastfeeding before getting dermal fillers.
 This allows your hormones and immune system to stabilize, which helps ensure more predictable results and minimizes potential risks.

 If you’ve experienced postpartum skin sensitivity, hormonal acne, or inflammation, a recent infection or illness, then waiting a bit longer might be advisable.
 A consultation with a licensed aesthetic practitioner is key here.
+This is when makeup looks lips can be a fun bridge before your next appointment.

 How to Prepare for Lip Fillers After Breastfeeding